pastagang/pastagang/paper/readme.md

 Perfection is not the goal.
 It's better to make a bad contribution than to make no contribution at all.

-On top of that developing most often happens on a client connected to the shared room.
+On top of that, development most often happens on a client connected to the shared room.
 So changes come into effect almost immediately, and you can watch the testing of the changes live.
-Meta jams start to happen, and multiple people work on different things at the same time, showing it to each other and giving real-time thoughts.
+Meta jams start to happen, and multiple people work on different things at the same time, showing them to each other and giving real-time thoughts.
 All using the very tool we use to jam together in the first place.

 <br>